lukearend/x86-bootloader/README.md

  - begins with a loop containing a very simple jump instruction
  - is padded the rest of the way with zero-valued bytes[^1].

-We can write the following machine code, using a hex editor like Hex Fiend, to the file _miminal.bin_:
+We can write the following machine code, using a hex editor like Hex Fiend, to the file _minimal_example.bin_:

 ```
 eb fe 00 00 00 00 00 00 00 00 00 00 00 00 00 00